Professional or Skilled Tradesperson

 What about differences in labour standards, minimum wage laws, and so on?

-Labour standards and codes, minimum wage laws, employment insurance and workers’ compensation are exempt from the NWTPA.
+Labour standards and codes, minimum wage laws, employment insurance and workers’ compensation are currently exempt from the NWTPA.

 Will additional occupational requirements still be allowed?

-The standards for regulated occupations in British Columbia, Alberta and Saskatchewan are generally very similar.
+The standards for regulated occupations in the NWPTA provinces are generally very similar.
 Where they are not, a province can impose a material additional measure (such as an exam or course) provided that the province can demonstrate that the measure is for a "legitimate objective," such as preventing a risk to the public, to the consumer, or the environment.
+Additional requirements are also permitted where they are not material.

 What registration requirements are allowed?